fmolnar-notredame/csb_powergrid/basin_stability/README.md

 - `beta[i]`: combined damping coefficient (`beta==beta_tilde` or `beta==beta_sa`)
 - `tmax`: maximum integration time (we used `tmax = 10`)

 `random()` is a uniform random number generator returning a real value between 0 and 1.
-All values are per unit, angles are radians, angular velocity is radians/second, and time is seconds.
+Angles are in radians, angular velocities are in radians/second, time is in seconds, and all power system variables/parameters are in per unit.

 ## Results